mfragab5890/Irithim-python-flask/README.md

 - exit the server but postgres running
 - run `src\unit_test\unit_test.py`
 - Note: multiple runs will require updating some data specially post user as user email and user name should be unique also any delete as running once will delete the required entity.
+- if any of the tests fail feel free to update the data sent like changing user_name, id. etc
 ## API References

 ### Getting Started